-It’s something else and the fact that Kronos Quartet were there to play the original score live made it truly a once in a lifetime experience.
+It’s something else, and the fact that Kronos Quartet were there to play the original score live made it truly a once in a lifetime experience.

-I will say this, if you haven’t seen Vertigo this movie will be a hot mess.
-All the story beats from the original are there, but the breadth of clips used to illuminate them are only thematically linked and effectively all the dialogue is removed.
-That’s not to say there aren’t characters interacting, it’s just that the film cuts all the actual dialogue from each conversation scene meaning you get rapid fire reaction shots.
+I will say this; if you haven’t seen _Vertigo_ this movie will be a hot mess.
+All the story beats from the original are there, but the breadth of clips used to illuminate them are only thematically linked, and effectively all the dialogue is removed.
+That’s not to say there aren’t characters interacting; it’s just that the film cuts all the actual dialogue from each conversation scene, meaning you get rapid-fire reaction shots.
 It’s kinda funny, but it’s also kind of amazing how much of the tone of the movie you still get.

 I can’t tell you whether you will like _The Green Fog_ or not.
-It’s a little too niche, and maybe a little too weird, for most.
-If you’re a film fan though it’s a must see.
-If you love Hitchcock it’s a must see.
-If you love San Francisco it’s probably a must see.
+It’s a little too niche and maybe a little too weird for most.
+If you’re a film fan, though, it’s a must-see.
+If you love Hitchcock, it’s a must-see.
+If you love San Francisco, it’s probably a must-see.
 And even if you see it and don’t like it, you’ll probably be better for having seen it.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!